awsdocs/aws-java-developer-guide/doc_source/credentials.rst

                             .build();

-When using :doc:`temporary credentials obtained from STS <prog-services-sts>`, create a :java-api:`BasicSessionCredentials <auth/BasicSessionCredentials>` object, passing it the STS-supplied credentials and session token:
+When using :doc:`temporary credentials obtained from STS <prog-services-sts>`, create a :aws-java-class:`BasicSessionCredentials <auth/BasicSessionCredentials>` object, passing it the STS-supplied credentials and session token:

 .. literalinclude:: snippets/sts_basic_session_creds.java